JamieWritesCode/vagrant-lemp-laravel/README.md

 Use `vagrant box add ubuntu/xenial64` to download and install vagrant image.

-Edit `bootstrap.sh` to include your desired database name and password.
-Database user will be `root`.

 Put `Vagrantfile` and `bootstrap.sh` inside a folder and do a `vagrant up` on the command line.

 Once Vagrant is provisioned, SSH into your box using `vagrant ssh` and `cd /var/www/html` to change to the correct working directory .